-If you have yet to get started with email marketing, there’s no better time to jump in.
+If you think it might be time to get started with email marketing, jump in.

 Email marketing has changed a lot since Constant Contact introduced the first email marketing tool for small businesses in 1998.